Have you been curious to learn how you can use Machine Learning in Python for algorithmic trading?

 Making the predictions and checking the performance

 Now let us predict the future close values.
-To do this we pass on test X, containing data from split to end, to the regression function using the predict() function.
+To do this, we pass on test X, containing data from split to end, to the regression function using the predict() function.
 We also want to see how well the function has performed, so let us save these values in a new column.

 As you might have noticed, I created a new error column to save the absolute error values.
-Then I took the mean of the absolute error values, which I saved in the dictionary that we had created earlier.
+Then I took the mean of the absolute error values, which I saved in the dictionary we had created earlier.

 Now it's time to plot and see what we got.

-I might as well use the previous day’s High or Low as the prediction, which will turn out to be more accurate.
 Please note I have used the split value outside the loop.
-This implies that the average range of the day that you see here is relevant to the last iteration.
+This implies that the average range of the day you see here is relevant to the last iteration.

 Let’s execute the code and see what we get.